 Tip 5: Finish both sides at once

 Coat the bottom first and then flip over the top, resting it on standoffs while you roll the finish on the top.
 The Painter’s Pyramid shown is available at home centers.

 With a solid wood top like this one, finish both the top and the bottom surfaces, even if the bottom won’t show.
 Skip this step and the top can twist, cup or warp.
 To save drying time, coat the bottom and then immediately flip it over to finish the top.
 I just don’t care if there are a few fingerprints.
 Right after the top is rolled out, I roll the edges and then go around them with a dry foam brush to eliminate any drips or thick spots.
 I skip the final coat on the underside.
 Being short a single coat on the underside isn’t a big deal.

-After the roll-on coats are dry, I use wipe-on oil poly (use the same sheen you chose for the roll-on poly) for the face frames, legs, doors or any other narrow, small or intricate areas.
+After the roll-on coats are dry, I use minwax wipe on poly (use the same sheen you chose for the roll-on poly) for the face frames, legs, doors or any other narrow, small or intricate areas.
 I do this after the large areas are dry so I don’t smudge adjacent areas.
 I like it because only two things get dirty: a glove and a cotton rag, both of which I toss after each coat.
 (Spread them out to dry first.)
-I can put on two to four coats in one day depending on the temperature and humidity.
+I can put on two to four coats of wipe on poly in one day depending on the temperature and humidity.
 There are no drips, sags or runs—ever.
-And because it dries so fast, there’s rarely a dust problem.
-The downside?
+And because minwax wipe on poly dries so fast, there’s rarely a dust problem.
+The downside to minwax wipe on poly?
 Because the coats are so thin, you need lots of them.
-I’ll put on as many as eight coats of wipe-on when two rolled coats would do the trick.
+I’ll put on as many as eight coats of minwax wipe on poly when two rolled coats would do the trick.